zigomir/rubber_ring/README.md

 This CMS helps you build editable pages fast.
 You define which content (`image`, `text`, `html`) should be editable for your users.
 Limitation, that only developer sets what page parts are editable is good for keeping the design intact.

+## Benefits

+- optimized for developers and quick setup
+- simple to use for customers.
+True WSYIWYG.
+- customer doesn't need application server and/or database.
+Only plain web server for static HTML serving will do.

 ### This CMS is not good for
 sites, where editor wants to create new pages and control each part of every page.